 At High Oakham Primary School, we are committed to ensuring equality of opportunity for all pupils, staff, parents and carers irrespective of race, gender, disability, belief, sexual orientation, age or socio-economic background.
 We aim to develop a culture of inclusion and diversity in which all those connected to the school feel proud of their identity and ability to participate fully in school life.

 We tackle discrimination through the positive promotion of equality, through discussion, by challenging bullying and stereotypes and by creating an environment which champions respect for all.
 We believe that diversity is a strength which should be respected and celebrated by all those who learn, teach and visit us.
+Teaching relevant to the Equality Act 2010 is based within our PSHRE curriculum where we use Talking Points and the No Outsider's schemes of work using high quality texts to discuss, understand and learn about how we can be prepared for life in Modern Britain.
+More information can be found on our curriculum page under PSHRE.

 Equality in Teaching and learning at High Oakham